pfelwor/linux_workstation_configs/README.md

 $ ./setup.sh
 ```

-### Some of the Files are only meant to expand existing ones (setup.sh will handle this for you):
+#### Some of the Files are only meant to expand existing ones (setup.sh will handle this for you):
   - .bashrc

-### and some have to be modified before using them (i.e. changing email-address) - setup.sh also covers this:
+#### and some have to be modified before using them (i.e. changing email-address) - setup.sh also covers this:
   - .gitconfig

-## Common tools to be installed
+## Common tools you should consider to install on your machine

-### not in OS-Repo by default
+### Packages not in OS-Repo by default

 azure-cli:
 https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest